 In 2022, we entered into an agreement with Celsius to distribute Celsius energy drinks in the United States (see Note 4 for further information) and invested \$550 million in Series A convertible preferred shares issued by Celsius, which included certain conversion and redemption features.
 The preferred shares automatically convert into Celsius common shares after six years if certain market-based conditions are met, or can be redeemed after seven years.
 Shares underlying the transaction were priced at \$75 per share, and the preferred shares are entitled to a 5% annual dividend, payable either in cash or in-kind.
 Given our redemption right, we classified our investment in the convertible preferred stock as an available-for-sale debt security.
-There were no unrealized gains and losses on our investment as of December 31, 2022.
-There were no impairment charges related to our investment in the year ended December 31, 2022.
+As of December 31, 2022, the fair value of this investment was classified as Level 2, based primarily on the transaction price.
+There were no unrealized gains and losses on our investment in the year ended December 31, 2022.
+In the year ended December 30, 2023, we transferred \$558 million from Level 2 to Level 3 as unobservable inputs to the fair value became more significant and subsequently recorded an unrealized gain of \$612 million in other comprehensive income and a decrease in the investment of \$14 million due to cash dividends received.
+There were no impairment charges related to our investment in the years ended December 30, 2023 and December 31, 2022.